SushElite/SushElite/README.md

 Developed a **Video Content Creation Platform** to help users create **professional video resumes** and **personalized messages** to improve hiring success rates.

 **Key Contributions:**
-- Built a **Recording Studio** with features like video recording, trimming, background customization, and editing tools.
+- Built a **Recording Studio** with features like video recording, trimming, background customization, and editing tools using **Google Mediapipe**.
-- Implemented an **AI-Powered Script Generator** for personalized scripts, reducing manual effort for users.
+- Integrated **AI-Powered Script Generator** for personalized scripts using **OpenAI models** to reduce manual effort for users.
 - Developed a **Teleprompter** for smooth, professional script reading during video recordings.
 - Designed a **Personalized Dashboard** to manage and share video content.
 - Enhanced **video and audio synchronization** to ensure seamless playback across devices.